mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

 As you can see, there's a method called `arrow()` which gets called when an arrow key is hit, and the direction of the arrow key is passed in, as well as the state of the modifier keys (Shift, Alt, and Control).

 What we're doing when the arrow key gets hit is calling telling the controller to handle a `moveCharacter()` method.
 Rather than calling it directly, we're using the indirect "respondTo" method, because that (a) allows hooks around when `moveCharacter()` gets called, and (b) allows the controller to easily pass the call onto another object, in case the controller doesn't handle `moveCharacter()` directly.
-In this csae it does, but we should always have the pens speak to the controller through `respondTo()`.
+In this case it does, but we should always have the pens speak to the controller through `respondTo()`.

 The second argument to `respondTo()` is the array of parameters, so when `moveCharacter()` gets called, the direction and the number of steps will get passed in (2 if shift is being held down, 1 otherwise).  `moveCharacter()` knows how to handle both of those arguments, so we don't need to redefine it--but we do need to tell the play controller about our new pen.